qpsolvers/qpsolvers/README.md

 Vector inequalities are taken coordinate by coordinate.
 For most solvers, the matrix $P$ should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).

+⚠️ With v2.0.0, the ``solver`` keyword argument has become mandatory.

 ## Example

 To solve a quadratic program, build the matrices that define it and call the ``solve_qp`` function: